 Aflatoxin contamination of food samples collected showed the presence of four different types; Aflatoxin B1 (AFB1), B2 (AFB2), G1 (AFG1), and G2 (AFG2).
 In this research, the concentration of species of aflatoxins decreases as follows AFB2, AFB1, AFG1 and AFG2.
 Among the detectable values of AFB1 concentration in food samples, eighteen (18) samples were below detection level (0 %) while twenty (20) samples were detected.
 AFB2 has the highest frequency of occurrence in all the samples with thirty three (33) samples being detected, while five (5) samples were below detection level.
 AFG1 was found in nineteen samples (19), while the remaining samples (19) were below detection level.
 Only thirteen samples were positive to AFG2, while others were 0 %.

 It has been estimated that 25% of the world’s crops are affected by mould or fungal growth that may result in contamination of toxic fungal secondary metabolites known as mycotoxins.
 Aflatoxigenic fungi are common soil habitants all over the world and they frequently contaminate agricultural crops with AFB2 and AFG1 which are present in the soil (Asrani et al., 2019).
 Aflatoxins, the toxic metabolites produced by different species of toxigenic fungi, can contaminate human food at various stages in the food chain.
-With the development of world markets for agricultural products and more attention paid to food safety, aflatoxins has becomes a problem in countries that previously did not have to worry about aflatoxins contamination (Kebede et al., 2016).
+With the development of world markets for agricultural products and more attention paid to food safety, aflatoxins have become a problem in countries that previously did not have to worry about aflatoxins contamination (Kebede et al., 2016).
 As a result, numerous countries have established or proposed regulations for controlling aflatoxins in food and feeds.
 The tolerance levels for total aflatoxins (sum of aflatoxins B1, B2, G1 and G2) in different countries may range from 1 to 35 μg/kg for foods, with an average of 10 μg/kg and from zero to 50 μg/kg for animal feed, with an average of 20 μg/kg.
 In this present study, the level of aflatoxins in some food samples was relatively high with 85 ppb in maize.
 This may be due to the high level of substrate, that is, carbohydrate which promotes the production of aflatoxins (Kebede et al., 2016).
 Aflatoxins production is also widely affected by the substrate and various nutritional factors such as carbon, amino acids, nitrogen, lipids, and few trace elements.
-Substrate rich in carbohydrates supports more production as compare to oil as carbohydrate easily provides carbon which is needed for good fungal growth (Ma et al., 2014).
+Substrate rich in carbohydrates supports more production as compared to oil as carbohydrate easily provides carbon which is needed for good fungal growth (Ma et al., 2014).

 The distribution of aflatoxins in the local government area based on this work showed that Gbonyin has the highest percentage (15.79 ppb), Ikole (13.16 ppb), Oye, Ikere and Ado had the same value (10.53 ppb).
 Two of the local government had 0 ppb.
 Aflatoxins content of inoculated food sample was high in maize and all the four types of aflatoxins were present while groundnut had AFB2 and AFG1 while rice has AFB2.
 The aim is to be sure that the confirmed isolate can produce aflatoxins.